 The differences between how verification is performed between the E.U. and the U.S. will not be too great, but the differences between when and how often is big.
 In the E.U., every drug must be verified by the dispenser before it is dispensed or administered to a patient.
 In the U.S., prior to 2023, the only drugs that will be verified will be those that are viewed by someone as “suspect”, and those saleable drugs that are being returned to someone.
 It will be interesting to watch how smoothly things roll out between the two markets.

-Remember, the price of the second edition of “The Drug Supply Chain Security Act Explained” is much lower than it was for the first edition eBook.
-This paperback is only $59.99 and available at www.CreateSpace.com using your Amazon.com login credentials, or directly from Amazon.
+Remember, “The Drug Supply Chain Security Act Explained” is available at www.CreateSpace.com using your Amazon.com login credentials, or directly from Amazon.
 If you need to understand the DSCSA and all of its implications I suggest you get a copy.